 Variations

-Make these popular cold brew coffee variations easily with these instructions!
+Make these popular cold brew coffee variations easily using the guidance below:

 - Pumpkin Cold Brew - Adding pumpkin pie spice to the grounds while they brew will give you a pumpkin spice flavored coffee.
 However, if you're like me and prefer a stronger pumpkin flavor more like a pumpkin spice latte, try adding my Homemade Pumpkin Spice Creamer to your regular cold brew coffee.